Methods of voting

 You can check when the next elections are due on our next elections page.
 Do not wait to apply for a postal vote as applications made earlier are sent out earlier in the post.
 Later applications may arrive close to polling day, so please apply as soon as possible if you need one.

 Vote at a polling station

-You don't need to take any ID or your poll card with you.
+You do NOT currently need to take any ID or your poll card with you.

 Vote by proxy

-Proxy voting means appointing somebody else to vote for you on your behalf if you can't get to your polling station.
-You must both be registered to vote but your proxy doesn't have to live in Royal Greenwich.
+Proxy voting means appointing somebody else to vote for you on your behalf if you can not get to your polling station.
+You must both be registered to vote but your proxy does not have to live in Royal Greenwich.